 - Those looking for culture, golf, the height of luxury seem to end up on New Providence.

-- If sun and sand are priorities, Grand Bahama (away from the cruise ships at least) is the place.
+- If sun and sand are priorities, Grand Bahama (away from ships and too many other tourists) is the place.

 - Gardeners and nature lovers feel at home on Eleuthera.